 - Saline can enter the mother’s bloodstream which can be dangerous

-How to Abort an Unwanted Pregnancy
+How to Terminate an Unwanted Pregnancy

 The type of procedure used for aborting a child from an unwanted pregnancy will depend on how far a woman is into her pregnancy.
 There are two methods of abortion, namely, medical abortion and surgical abortion.
 Early medical abortion is carried out if a woman is nine weeks pregnant or less.
-But if a woman has crossed her nine-week pregnancy mark, a separate procedure will be followed for abortion.
+But if a woman has crossed her seven-week pregnancy mark, a separate procedure will be followed for abortion.

 Carrying With an Unintentional Pregnancy

 If you have decided to go ahead with an unintentional pregnancy, there are many things to think about carefully.
-Giving birth to a baby and bringing in a new life in the world can be a daunting feeling for most women.
+Giving birth to a baby and bringing a new life in the world can be a daunting feeling for most women.
 You will be nervous about the huge responsibility that will come upon you.
 Getting overly stressed and reacting to the situation in a negative manner will not help.
 It could also have an adverse effect on you and the baby.
 You will have a lot of time to think about the future and plan parenthood as the pregnancy progresses.
 Meet a doctor and understand all that there is to your pregnancy.
 Discuss your fears and anxiety with your partner who will play a critical role during this period.
 Plan your finances and check the impact this pregnancy will have on your immediate and future financial goals.

 How to Avoid Unwanted Pregnancy

 We all hate unpleasant surprises, especially those that have the potential of disrupting our lives.
 Unwanted pregnancies find a mention pretty high on this list of nasty surprises.
 If you want to avoid unwanted pregnancies, take the following precautions:

 - Avoid penetrative sex if you are still in your teens.
 Wait till the time you are capable of handling the responsibility with maturity.